The Complexity of Relating Quantum Channels to Master Equations: The Quantum Problem

 It is not difficult to see that the two problems, \csproblem{Markovian channel} and \csproblem{Markovian map}, are in fact equivalent.
 Clearly, \csproblem{Markovian channel} is a special case of \csproblem{Markovian map}, in which the third assertion is always false ($E$ itself fulfils the requirements of one or other of the first two assertions).
 Conversely, complete-positivity of a map $E$ is equivalent to positivity of the Choi-Jamio\l{}kowski matrix $\rho = E^\Gamma$, and $E$ is trace-preserving iff the partial trace of $\rho$ is the identity matrix.
 So finding the closest CPT map $E'$ to $E$ is equivalent to finding the closest positive-semi-definite, suitable matrix $\rho'$ to $\rho$.
 Indeed, if we fix the norm in \csproblem{Markovian map} to be the Frobenius norm\footnote{The Frobenius norm is convenient for two reasons: firstly, the square of the norm-distance $\matnormF{A-B}^2$ is strictly convex; secondly, it is invariant under permutation of matrix elements, in particular $\matnormF{A^\Gamma}=\matnormF{A}$.} $\matnormF{A}:=(\sum_{i,j}A_{i,j}^2)^{1/2}$, then not only do we have $\matnormF{E'-E} = \matnormF{\rho'-\rho}$, but also, if we minimise $\matnormF{\rho'-\rho}^2$ subject to the above semi-definite constraints, the objective function becomes a convex quadratic form.
 The problem can therefore be transformed into a semi-definite program using standard techniques~\cite{semidef}, allowing it to be solved efficiently to give $E'$ and $\matnormF{E'-E}$.
 (More precisely, we can compute a bound on $\matnormF{E'-E}$ that can be made exponentially tight with only polynomial overhead.)
 Thus, either we will conclude that the third assertion is valid, or we will succeed in transforming the problem into a \csproblem{Markovian channel} instance.
-This proves the following complexity-theoretic (Karp) equivalence\footnote{Throughout this paper, we will only consider Karp-reductions---i.e.\ polynomial-time reductions where only a single invocation of the oracle is allowed---and Karp-equivalence, the strongest forms of reduction and equivalence.}: \begin{theorem} \csproblem{Markovian map} = \csproblem{Markovian channel}. \end{theorem}
+This proves the following complexity-theoretic (Karp) equivalence\footnote{Throughout this paper, we will only consider Karp-reductions---i.e.\ polynomial-time reductions which transform one problem directly into a single instance of another---and Karp-equivalence.
+These are the strongest forms of reduction and equivalence, and are the ones used to define NP-hardness.}: \begin{theorem} \csproblem{Markovian map} = \csproblem{Markovian channel}. \end{theorem}